JanSzyndlarewicz/Lets-go-out/README.txt

 In addition to third-party libraries, extensive custom CSS style sheets have been created to customise the application's appearance.

 See style.css.

+Example user and possible matches

+Our understaing of how things are supposed to work (por ejemplo can you invite blocked users, should liked users that are no longer compatible show up in likes).